MicrosoftLearning/advanced-gen-ai/Instructions/04-finetune-model.md

 ---
 lab:
-    title: 'Finetune a foundation model in the Azure Machine Learning studio'
+    title: 'Fine-tune a foundation model in the Azure Machine Learning studio'
 ---

-# Finetune a foundation model in the Azure Machine Learning studio
+# Fine-tune a foundation model in the Azure Machine Learning studio

 Azure Machine Learning provides a data science platform to train and manage machine learning models.
 In this lab, you'll create an Azure Machine Learning workspace and explore the various ways to work with the workspace.
 The lab is designed as an introduction of the various core capabilities of Azure Machine Learning and the developer tools.
 If you want to learn about the capabilities in more depth, there are other labs to explore.